rehierl/abstract-properties/13-0-document-order/2-0-document-traversal.md

 tags, and if all the end-tags are dropped, then the resulting sequence of start-tags corresponds with the pre-order trace of a document tree.

-Note that **the post-order visit-order** corresponds with the document tree's **exit-order**.
-That is, the pre-order and also the post-order exit-order.
+Note that **the post-order visit-order** of the nodes in a document tree corresponds with the document tree's **exit-order**.
+That is, the pre-order exit-order and also the post-order exit-order.

 However, one needs to be aware that the enter- and the visit-event of a node are still not identical.
 After all, one marks the beginning of the node's